kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/jenkinsfile-out-of-scm.md

 - You need to [enable KubeSphere DevOps System](../../installation/install-devops).
 - You need to create [DockerHub](http://www.dockerhub.com/) account.
-- You need to create a workspace, a DevOps project, and a **project-regular** user account, and this account needs to be invited into the DevOps project as the role of maintainer, please refer to [Get started with multi-tenant management](../admin-quick-start).
+- You need to create a workspace, a DevOps project, and a **project-regular** user account, and this account needs to be invited into the DevOps project as the role of maintainer, please refer to [Getting Started with Multi-tenant Management](../admin-quick-start).
 - Configure email server for notification in pipeline, please refer to [Set Email Server for KubeSphere Pipeline](../../devops/jenkins-email).
 - Set CI dedicated node for building pipeline, please refer to [Set CI Node for Dependency Cache](../../devops/devops-ci-node).